ventru557/Project2_Group4/detailed_credit_risk_analysis_README.md

 # Credit Risk Analysis

-This project demonstrates how machine learning techniques can be used to analyze credit risk, focusing on predicting borrower creditworthiness.
+This project demonstrates how machine learning techniques can be used to analyze credit risk, focusing on predicting borrowers' creditworthiness.
 The dataset comprises various financial attributes, such as loan amounts, interest rates, debt-to-income ratios, and credit statuses, that help model and evaluate financial risks.
 By using advanced data preprocessing and machine learning models, this project aims to derive meaningful insights that support smarter lending decisions.

 ---